When Your Policy Steps In: Covered Perils Explained

 Neglect and Known Hazards

 If a tree on your property was dead, visibly diseased, or noticeably leaning and you failed to address it, your insurer may deny the claim on the basis of negligence.
-The same applies to a neighbor's tree — if you can prove they were notified of the hazard and ignored it, liability may shift to them.
-However, if there is no documented negligence, each party typically handles damage on their own property.
+The same applies to a neighbor's tree.
+If you can prove they were warned in writing of the hazard and ignored it, liability may shift to them.
+Without documented negligence, however, each party typically handles damage on their own property.

 No Structural Damage

 One of the most commonly misunderstood exclusions: a tree that falls in your yard but doesn't hit a covered structure is generally not covered for removal.
-If a storm topples a tree into your lawn, away from your home, garage, or fence — you're paying for cleanup out of pocket.
-The only exception in some policies is if the fallen tree blocks a driveway or an accessibility ramp, in which case limited removal coverage may apply.
+If a storm topples a tree into your lawn, away from your home, garage, or fence, you're paying for cleanup out of pocket.
+The only common exception is if the fallen tree blocks a driveway or an accessibility ramp, in which case limited removal coverage may apply.

 Preventive Tree Removal